Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 In the automotive world, the bottom line is that many dealerships experience very high turnover rates with employees, especially in sales.
 Our world is one of high stress, long hours and feast or famine.
 (This might not be as true in the service departments.)
 However, the face of your dealership to a customer who bought their car from you is their salesperson.
 Yes, it is.
 The…Continue

 Added by Mike Gorun on June 25, 2013 at 6:08am — No Comments

 Evidence gathered from top retail groups, including auto dealerships, indicates that employee loyalty directly affects customer loyalty and thus business results.

 Dealer operators and their managers do their business, their stakeholders and their shareholders disservice when…Continue

 Added by Mike Gorun on April 23, 2013 at 7:37am — No Comments

 When did you last share with someone important why you enjoy him or her?
 We’re fast to convey disappointment or dissatisfaction with others, but uplifting the attributes in them we like feels rather strange.

-Yet when it comes to building loyalty, whether in customers, coworkers or…Continue
+Yet when it comes to building loyalty, whether in customers, coworkers or family members, nothing will engage their attention – and draw them to us in…Continue

 Added by Mike Gorun on April 16, 2013 at 6:24am — No Comments